luo-group/DETANGO/README.md

 ## 💻 Model training and Inference

-After collecting the required data for running DETANGO, we proceeded to train DETANGO models to disentangle functional plausibility from the evolutionary plausibility predicted by ESM-1v.
+After collecting the required data for running DETANGO, we proceeded to train DETANGO models.
 Using `P62993` as an example, you can execute `scripts/model_training.sh`, which contains the code snippet shown below.
 Be sure to modify the protein identifier, wild-type sequence, and stability column as appropriate for your dataset.
 ```bash
 #!/bin/bash